Martingales which are not Markov chains

 \[ X_{n+1}=\varepsilon_{n+1}X_0+X_n. \]

 Another way to construct martingales which are not Markov chains (of any order) consists in perturbing a martingale.
-Namely, let \( {{(M_n)}_{n\geq0}} \) be a martingale.
-Let \( {{(\varepsilon_n)}_{n\geq1}} \) be a sequence of i.i.d. random variables of zero mean, independent of \( {{(M_n)}_{n\geq0}} \).
-Let \( {{(g_n)}_{n\geq1}} \) be a sequence of functions with \( {g_n:\mathbb{R}^n\rightarrow\mathbb{R}} \).
-Then one may define the sequence \( {{(Y_n)}_{n\geq0}} \) by \( {Y_0=M_0} \), and for every \( {n\geq0} \),
+Namely, let \( {{(M_n)}_{n\geq0}} \) be a martingale for some filtration, and let \( {(X_n)_{n\geq0}} \) be a martingale constructed as above, using ingredients \( {X_0} \) and \( {{(\varepsilon_n)}_{n\geq1}} \) independent of \( {(M_n)_{n\geq0}} \).
+Then one may define the sequence \( {{(Y_n)}_{n\geq0}} \) by \( {Y_n=M_n+X_n} \).
+The stochastic process \( {{(Y_n)}_{n\geq0}} \) is a martingale (one can guess the filtration!), but is not a Markov chain (of any order) if \( {g_{n+1}} \) depends on the first variable.

-Note: a Markov chain (of any order) is a stochastic recursive sequence of finite order, or equivalently an auto-regressive process of finite order (possibly nonlinear).
+Note.
+A Markov chain (of any order) is a stochastic recursive sequence of finite order, or equivalently an auto-regressive process of finite order (possibly nonlinear).
 In contrast, the martingale property does not put constraints on the order of recursion, while imposing a linear projection condition.
-If \( {{(M_n)}_{n\geq0}} \) and \( {{(M_n’)}_{n\geq0}} \) are two martingales for the same filtration then \( {{(M_n+M_n’)}_{n\geq0}} \) is a martingale.
-In contrast, the sum of two Markov chains is not a Markov chain in general (delicate counter examples are available).
+If \( {{(M_n)}_{n\geq0}} \) and \( {{(M_n')}_{n\geq0}} \) are two martingales for the same filtration then \( {{(M_n+M_n')}_{n\geq0}} \) is a martingale.
+In contrast, the sum of two Markov chains is not a Markov chain in general, and various counter examples are available.
+Here is an elementary counter example provided by my friend Arnaud Guyader: if for all \( {n\geq0} \) we set \( {X_n=X} \) and \( {Y_n=(-1)^nX} \) for some arbitrary random variable \( {X} \) not identically zero, then \( {S_n=X_n+Y_n=2X\mathbf{1}_{\{n\text{ even}\}}} \) does not define a Markov chain.

-Converse: the converse is well known.
+Converse.
+The converse is well known.
 Namely, if \( {{(M_n)}_{n\geq0}} \) is a Markov chain with state space \( {E} \) and kernel \( {P} \), and if \( {f:E\rightarrow\mathbb{R}} \) is such that \( {f(M_n)} \) is integrable for every \( {n\geq0} \), then \( {{(f(M_n))}_{n\geq0}} \) is a martingale as soon as \( {f} \) is harmonic, i.e. \( {Pf=f} \).
 In particular, if \( {E=\mathbb{R}} \) then \( {{(M_n)}_{n\geq0}} \) is a martingale as soon as \( {P(x,\cdot)} \) has mean \( {x} \) for every \( {x} \).

 What is the law of the process you plotted some trajectories of ?
 Is that a random walk ?